-Financing cash flows consist primarily of payment of dividends to stockholders, issuance and repayment of short-term and long-term debt, and partner contributions.
+Financing cash flows consist primarily of payment of dividends to stockholders, issuance and repayment of short-term and long-term debt, and proceeds from partner contributions and equity-related issuances.

-Cash provided by financing activities in the first six months of 2023 compared to cash used for financing activities in the first six months of 2022 and was primarily due to net proceeds from our debt issuance, net of commercial paper repayments, and proceeds from sales of subsidiary shares in the first six months of 2023.
+Cash provided by financing activities in the first nine months of 2023 compared to cash used for financing activities in the first nine months of 2022.
+This was primarily due to net proceeds from our debt issuance, net of debt and commercial paper repayments, proceeds from sales of subsidiary shares, proceeds from partner contributions and reduced dividend payments in the first nine months of 2023.